bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 # Metaphysics

-*Cogito, ergo sum* was a decent starting point, but Descartes didn't go far enough; there are some other things that I am.
-I'm in a location, I experience my surroundings and the passage of time, I feel, and more importantly - I choose how to move; I have will.
+*Cogito, ergo sum* was a decent starting point, but Descartes didn't go far enough; there are some other things that I am[^1].
+I'm in a location, I experience my surroundings and the passage of time, I feel, and more importantly
+- I choose how to move; I have will.
 And sometimes, the will to think.

 Monists, idealists and panpsychists successfully applied Occam's razor to the thinking part, and reasonably concluded that there's no need for two different mind and matter stuffs.
-Matter is what mind looks like from a distance, or, when more generous with the blade, it is the totality of existence itself.
-And yet there's still much more to slice away.
-An objective reality can emerge from a web of subjective interactions, and having experienced both of those directly it is rational to consider the objective world a second order effect.
+Matter is what mind looks like from a distance, or, when extra generous with the blade, it is the totality of existence itself[^2].
+And yet there's still much more for a reductionist to slice away.
+An objective reality can emerge from a web of subjective interactions, and having experienced both of those directly it is rational to consider the objective world a second-order effect.
 Space can be framed so that distance is a relative compatability of the things within it - the likelihood of interactions between them - rather than a boundless and ghostly container.
-And as importantly as before - we know that choice is the cause of our actions, and so without evidence to the contrary, we should assume it's the same of other stuff.
+And as importantly as before, we know that choice is the cause of our actions, and so without evidence to the contrary, we should assume other stuff is its own first-mover.

-If the cause rather than commandment is the cause of actions, then physical laws are nothing more than our own observations; all we can observe is the aggregate preference of mind-stuff, statistically.
+If choice rather than commandment is the cause of actions, then physical laws are nothing more than our own observations; all we can observe is the aggregate preference of mind-stuff, statistically.

-Having left the concept of natural laws and looking back from enough distance, they resemble a cognitive bias at the heart of scientific tradition; the quest to discover the laws of a rule-giver we have long forsaken.
-Our path leads to a model of an entirely subjective and relative reality, one lacking not only a creator and His laws, but is without a physical realm at all.
+Having left the concept of natural laws and looking back from enough distance, they resemble a cognitive bias at the heart of scientific tradition; the quest to discover the laws of a rule-giver we have long forsaken[^3].
+This path leads us to a model of an entirely subjective and relative reality, one lacking not only a creator and His laws, but is without a physical realm at all.

 In this new model, mind-stuff is the only stuff and it acts according to its will; it is and it does as it feels.